devopsloft/devopsloft/README.md

 Every Tuesday 10AM Israel Time via Skype

-If you'd like to add to the show, or to correct a mistake, please open a [pull request](https://github.com/DevOpsLoft/DevOpsLoft/pulls).
+If you'd like to add a featare or correct a defect, please open a [pull request](https://github.com/DevOpsLoft/DevOpsLoft/pulls).
 If you have questions or suggestions, please open an [issue](https://github.com/DevOpsLoft/DevOpsLoft/issues).